 Thai Salad Dressing And Steak Marinade

-- 1 tsp Ginger (or Galangal if you can find it), grated Galangal has a milder ginger flavour and is a traditional ingredient in Thai foods.
+- 1 teaspoon Ginger (or Galangal if you can find it), grated Galangal has a milder ginger flavour and is a traditional ingredient in Thai foods.

-- 2 tbsp Sweet Chili Sauce For the Sweet and Spicy
+- 2 tablespoon Sweet Chili Sauce For the Sweet and Spicy

-- 3 tbsp Lime Juice and ¼ tsp zest from the lime For the Sour, grate the zest before juicing the lime for greater ease
+- 3 tablespoon Lime Juice and ¼ teaspoon zest from the lime For the Sour, grate the zest before juicing the lime for greater ease

-- 1 tbsp Fish Sauce For the Salty
+- 1 tablespoon Fish Sauce For the Salty

 - 1-2 *Optional* Birds Eye Chilis chopped finely (or Sriracha Sauce to taste) Birds Eye Chilis are a traditional Thai source of spice.
 If you want to kick up the heat to a more authentic level, add in one or two of these!